eyolfson/research-2016-ecoop-artifact/README.md

     ssh ecoop-2016@localhost -p10022

+Note that the VM needs to be connected to the internet in order for some packages to build.

 ## Building (Optional)

 If you are using the VM image that we've distributed, the `clang++` executable on